 Not all ideas at Idagio become successful product features, but they all are used as learning opportunities.
 For example, in the past they tried to integrate artists’ social media feeds into the app, but it ultimately felt out of place and wasn’t used much.
 They also scrapped plans to produce original video content, which they found wasn’t worth the investment.
 Even internally, they’ve experimented with how best to present OKRs.

 Seemingly the whole world of classical music is coming to Idagio to share their expertise with its users.
-Since launching in April they’ve had live’s with American baritone Thomas Hampson, Australian flutist Ana de la Vega, French cellist Jean-Guihen Queyras, and much more.
+Since launching in April 2020, they’ve had Live’s with American baritone Thomas Hampson, Australian flutist Ana de la Vega, French cellist Jean-Guihen Queyras, and many others.

 If you’re interested in starting our OKRs 101 course, click here.